Unsupervised Ground Metric Learning using Wasserstein Singular Vectors: Introduction

-Metric learning is most often framed as the supervised problem of minimizing (resp. maximizing) the distance between points in a same (resp. different) class, and we refer to the surveys of existing approaches by \cite{kulis2012metric,bellet2013survey}.
+\myparagraph{Metric Learning} Metric learning is most often framed as the supervised problem of minimizing (resp. maximizing) the distance between points in a same (resp. different) class.
+Existing approaches are reviewed in \cite{kulis2012metric,bellet2013survey}.
 It is necessary to restrict the class of distances to make the problem tractable.
-The common option is arguably to consider the class of Mahalanobis distances, which generalize the Euclidean distance and are equivalent to computing a vectorial embedding of the data points.
+The most common option is arguably to consider the class of Mahalanobis distances, which generalize the Euclidean distance and are equivalent to computing a vectorial embedding of the data points.
 See for instance~\cite{xing2002distance,weinberger2006distance, davis2008structured}.
 One can apply these methods for histogram data, or use instead of Euclidean distances more adapted discrepancies on the simplex, such as Chi-squared~\cite{noh2012chi,yang2015chi} and geodesic distances~\cite{le2015unsupervised}.
 These methods however fail to capture the geometric nature of the problem, where histograms correspond to discrete distributions viewed as sums of localized Dirac masses.